 The study is an update to EHRC’s 2011 LMI entitled “Power in Motion”, which provided electricity companies with accurate workforce predictions as well as concrete, actionable steps to help stakeholders address HR challenges on a number of different fronts.

 Both a demand-side survey (distributed to all industry employers and contractors) and a supply-side survey (targeted at all colleges, institutes and universities which have training programmes related to the electricity /renewable sector) are currently being conducted.

-An online version is now live and available for employers and educators to complete, which is recommended.
+An online version is available for employers and educators to complete, which is recommended.
 This option will allow for confidentiality and also allow respondents to input information electronically, meaning that calculations will be done automatically as you progress through the questionnaire.